Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

 \ms

-For SLQ problems with deterministic coefficients (by which we mean that all the coefficients of the state equation and all the weighting matrices in the cost functional are deterministic), the above approach is very successful under the standard condition \rf{classical} (see Yong and Zhou \cite[Chapter 6]{Yong-Zhou 1999}).
-On the other hand, even for deterministic LQ problems, the work of Molinari in 1977 \cite{Molinari 1977} shows that $Q(\cd)\ges0$ is not necessary for the (open-loop) solvability of the LQ problem (see also You \cite{You 1983} for the LQ problem in Hilbert spaces).
-Moreover, for SLQ problems, even $R(\cd)\ges0$ is not necessary for the (open-loop) solvability (see the work of Chen, Li and Zhou in 1998 \cite{Chen-Li-Zhou 1998}).
-This finding has triggered extensive research on the indefinite SLQ problem; see, for example, the follow-up works of Lim and Zhou \cite{Lim-Zhou 1999}, Chen and Zhou \cite{Chen-Zhou 2000}, Chen and Yong \cite{Chen-Yong 2000, Chen-Yong 2001}, Ait Rami, Moore, and Zhou \cite{Rami-Moore-Zhou 2002}, as well as the works of Hu and Zhou \cite{Hu-Zhou 2003}, and Qian and Zhou \cite{Qian-Zhou 2013}.
+In 1977, Molinari \cite{Molinari 1977} showed that $Q(\cd)\ges0$ is not necessary for the (open-loop) solvability of the deterministic LQ problems (see also You \cite{You 1983} for the LQ problem in Hilbert spaces), and actually, $G\ges0$ is not necessary either, although $R(\cd)\ges0$ is necessary.
+Furthermore, for SLQ problems, even $R(\cd)\ges0$ is not necessary for the (open-loop) solvability (see the work of Chen, Li and Zhou in 1998 \cite{Chen-Li-Zhou 1998}).
+Note that our assumptions (A1)--(A2) allow all the coefficients of the state equation \rf{state} and the weighting matrices in \rf{rv-L} to be stochastic processes, and no any positive/nonnegative definiteness conditions imposed on the weighting matrices $G$, $Q(\cd)$, and $R(\cd)$.
+Because of this, we refer to our Problems (SLQ) and $\h{\rm(SLQ)}$ as {\it indefinite SLQ problems with random coefficients}.
+The indefinite SLQ problem not only stands out on its own as an interesting mathematically theoretic problem, but also has promising applications in practical areas.
+For example, as a special indefinite case, the matrix $R(\cd)$ is inherently zero in the mean-variance portfolio selection problem \cite{Zhou-Li 2000,Lim-Zhou 2002}; in a pollution control model formulated in \cite{Chen-Li-Zhou 1998}, the matrix $R(\cd)$ is negative definite.
+The finding of \cite{Chen-Li-Zhou 1998} has triggered extensive research on the indefinite SLQ problem; see, for example, the follow-up works of Lim and Zhou \cite{Lim-Zhou 1999}, Chen and Zhou \cite{Chen-Zhou 2000}, Chen and Yong \cite{Chen-Yong 2000, Chen-Yong 2001}, Ait Rami, Moore, and Zhou \cite{Rami-Moore-Zhou 2002}, as well as the works of Hu and Zhou \cite{Hu-Zhou 2003}, and Qian and Zhou \cite{Qian-Zhou 2013}.

 \ms